-ARAMIS is a joint research team between CNRS, Inria, Inserm and UPMC (University Pierre et Marie Curie) within the Brain and Spine Institute (ICM).
-The ICM is a recently created neuroscience center based in the Pitié-Salpêtrière hospital in Paris, which is the largest adult hospital in Europe and has a long tradition of neuroscience and neurology.
+The Aramis Lab is a joint research team between CNRS, Inria, Inserm and Sorbonne University and belongs to the Brain and Spinal cord Institute (ICM) which is a recently created neuroscience center based in the Pitié-Salpêtrière hospital in Paris, the largest adult hospital in Europe.

-The general objective of the team is to build numerical models of brain diseases from multimodal patient data (medical imaging, clinical data, genomic data).
-To achieve this goal, we develop new data representations and statistical learning approaches that can integrate multiple types of data acquired in the living patient, including medical imaging, clinical and genomic data.
-In turn, these models will allow for a better understanding of disease progression, and the development of new decision support systems for diagnosis, prognosis and design of clinical trials.
+The team develops new data representations and statistical learning approaches that can integrate multiple types of data acquired in the living patient, including medical imaging, clinical and genomic data.
+In turn, these models shall allow for a better understanding of disease progression, and the development of new decision support systems for diagnosis, prognosis and design of clinical trials.